LibCMaker/ICU_CMake_Files/README.md

  -DCMAKE_INSTALL_PREFIX=inst
 ```

-Available the next options (in the brackets are default values):
+Available the next options (in the parentheses are default values):

 ```
 # Enable cross compiling.